sandyherho/tsHydrochWP/README.md

 # Long-term hydrometeorological time-series analysis over the central highlands of West Papua
-This GitHub repository contains codes used for **Long-term hydrometeorological time-series analysis over the central highlands of West Papua** created by [Sandy H. S. Herho](https://www.geol.umd.edu/sandyherho) at [Paleoclimate CoLaboratory](https://www.geol.umd.edu/facilities/sil/), University of Maryland College Park.
+This GitHub repository contains code used for **Long-term hydrometeorological time-series analysis over the central highlands of West Papua** created by [Sandy H. S. Herho](https://www.geol.umd.edu/sandyherho) at [Paleoclimate CoLaboratory](https://www.geol.umd.edu/facilities/sil/), University of Maryland College Park.

 ### License

-Our code is released under the [GPL-3.0 License]((../blob/main/LICENSE)).
+Our code is released under the [GPL-3.0 License](https://github.com/sandyherho/tsHydrochWP/blob/main/LICENSE).

 ### Cite

-If you find this code useful in your study, please, consider citing our paper:
+If you find this code useful in your study, please, consider citing my paper:

 `
 @article{herho21,